-For much of the case study synopsis and vorticity budget analyses, operational 20-km grid-spacing Rapid Update Cycle (RUC) model analyses provided by NCEP and available at 1-hourly temporal resolution are used as "truth".
-The RUC analyses are generated using hourly intermittent 3DVAR assimilation cycles in which recent observations from various sources (e.g., wind profiler, radar, aircraft, surface METARS, satellite, etc.) are assimilated using the previous 1-hr RUC model forecasts as the background field (Benjamin et al. 2004a,b).
+For much of the case study synopsis and vorticity budget analyses, operational 20-km grid-spacing Rapid Update Cycle (RUC) model analyses provided by the National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) and available at 1-hourly temporal resolution are used as "truth."
+The RUC analyses are generated using hourly intermittent three-dimensional variational data assimilation (3DVAR) cycles in which recent observations from various sources [e.g., wind profiler, radar, aircraft, surface aviation routine weather report (METAR), satellite, etc.] are assimilated using the previous 1-h RUC model forecasts as the background field (Benjamin et al. 2004a,b).
 Previous works (e.g., Davis et al. 2002; James and Johnson 2010) have documented the ability of RUC analyses in depicting MCVs.
-In addition, comparing RUC-derived to observed soundings, Thompson et al. (2003) found that the RUC analyses appeared accurate enough to serve as reasonable proxies for observed soundings in supercell environments.
+In addition, comparing RUCderived to observed soundings, Thompson et al. (2004) found that the RUC analyses appeared accurate enough to serve as reasonable proxies for observed soundings in supercell environments.
 Thus, we feel that the RUC analyses are adequate for verifying general MCV features such as location, vertical structure, and intensity.
-However, the RUC analyses likely have problems depicting some vorticity generation processes in MCVs (discussed in Section 5), which is not surprising because MCVs are produced through convective-scale processes not well resolved by the 20-km RUC grid.
+However, the RUC analyses likely have problems depicting some vorticity generation processes in MCVs (discussed in section 5), which is not surprising because MCVs are produced through convective-scale processes not well resolved by the 20-km RUC grid.